 Relative Contribution Analysis.
-Deutsche Bank analyzed the relative contributions of Gaylord and ResortQuest, as compared to ResortQuest's relative ownership of approximately 14% of the outstanding common stock of the combined company, to the pro forma income statement and balance sheet of the combined company, based on (a) with respect to ResortQuest, the Form 10-K for the year ended December 31, 2002 and financial projections prepared by ResortQuest's management as adjusted by Gaylord's management, and (b) with respect to Gaylord, the Form 10-K for the year ended December 31, 2002 and financial projections prepared by Gaylord's management.
+Deutsche Bank analyzed the relative contributions of Gaylord and ResortQuest, as compared to ResortQuest's relative ownership of approximately 14% of the outstanding common stock of the combined company, to the proforma income statement and balance sheet of the combined company, based on (a) with respect to ResortQuest, the Form 10-K for the year ended December 31, 2002 and financial projections prepared by ResortQuest's management as adjusted by Gaylord's management, and (b) with respect to Gaylord, the Form 10-K for the year ended December 31, 2002 and financial projections prepared by Gaylord's management.

 This analysis demonstrated that on a pro forma combined basis, based on the twelve month period ending December 31, 2002, Gaylord and ResortQuest would account for approximately 77% and 23%, respectively, of the combined company's pro forma cash net income (EBITDA less net cash interest).
 For the twelve month period ending December 31, 2003, Deutsche Bank calculated that Gaylord and ResortQuest would account for approximately 82% and 18%, respectively, of the combined company's pro forma cash net income.
 For the twelve month period ending December 31, 2004, Deutsche Bank calculated that Gaylord and ResortQuest would account for approximately 82% and 18%, respectively, of the combined company's pro forma cash net income.
-For the twelve month period ending December 31, 2005, Deutsche Bank calculated that Gaylord and ResortQuest would account for approximately 82% and 18%, respectively, of the twelve month period ending December 31, 2005, Deutsche Bank calculated that Gaylord and ResortQuest would account for approximately 81% and 19%, respectively, of the combined company's pro forma cash net income.
+For the twelve month period ending December 31, 2005, Deutsche Bank calculated that Gaylord and ResortQuest would account for approximately 81% and 19%, respectively, of the combined company's pro forma cash net income.